ashinkarov/agda-stacklang/gpce21-reply.md

 > implementing an intepreter).

 Unfortunately, this is not that easy at all.
 Defining a syntax and semantics of the PostScript is surely easy.
-However, the PostScript is untyped.
+However, PostScript is untyped.
 Therefore, in order to state (interesting!) properties about PS programs, you would have to implement a custom typechecker that can handle dependent types.
 This work says that we can instead share the typecheker of the host language.